 Approaching The Netherlands from the North Sea cruise ships navigate the North Sea Canal.
 The canal runs from the IJmuiden locks to the Coenhaven.
 East of the Coenhaven, the waterway is called the River IJ (both letters are capitalized) and continues up to the Oranjesluizen locks located in the eastern part of Amsterdam.
 Than from the Oranjesluizen up to the Passenger Terminal in Amsterdam.
 Unfortunately ships that are transiting into Amsterdam often come in before dawn so as to be tied up early in the day.
 Passengers that are sailing out of Amsterdam late in the day get a much better appreciation of the systems that protect Holland from the North Sea.

-The most important thing to know about Amsterdam is when walking in the city, pay attention and stay out of the bike lanes and watch out for bikes!
+The most important thing to know about Amsterdam is when walking in the city, pay attention and stay out of the bike lanes and always watch out for bikes!
 Everyone rides bikes to get around in this city and in most areas there is a designated bike lane between the sidewalks and the street.
-The biggest mistake visitors make is seeing the traffic stop and step off the sidewalk without looking for bicycles.
+The biggest mistake visitors make is seeing the light change, traffic stop and step off the sidewalk without looking for bicycles.
 Keep you eyes open for bikes – a bicyclist moving at ten miles an hour can do a lot of damage to a pedestrian.